 Don’t Use Eye Products With Conflicting Ingredients

-There are many chemicals like oil that damage the bond created by lash glue too.
+Many chemicals like oil damage the bond created by lash glue too.
 You should watch out for common cosmetic ingredients like PEG (Polyethylene Glycol), Hexylene Glycol, Butylene, and Propylene Glycol to be on the safe side.

 Don’t Get Lash Extensions If You Have Certain Diseases